The Center for Nursing Research, Innovation and Quality (NRIQ) at Texas Children’s Hospital

 Who We Are

-As Nurse Scholars in the Nursing Research Enterprise, we support nursing scholarship throughout the organization.
+As Nurse Scholars, we are mentors in the Center for Nursing Research, Innovation and Quality at Texas Children’s Hospital to support nursing scholarship throughout the organization.
 We are actively engaged in nursing research, evidence-based practice and quality improvement either as Principal investigators, leaders, and/or mentors.
-There are many advanced practice and doctoral prepared nurses throughout our organization conducting research and clinical inquiry.
+There are many Nurse Scholars (PhD and DNP) throughout our organization who conduct nursing research and support clinical inquiry in nursing practice.
 Below is a sample of current investigators.

 Lynda Tyer-Viola, PhD, RN, FAAN, Vice-President, Assistant Chief Nursing Officer & Nurse Scholar